jatorcas/jatorcas.github.io/_posts/2019-05-02-Hello-World.md

 11. Exercise: Random Forests
 12. Exercise: Machine Learning Competitions

-Took about 2 hours to complete - definitely work it.
+Took about 2 hours to complete - definitely worth it.
 Finally, I got some exposure to coding, not just watching videos!